 The connection type can be set Dynamic and leave as fallback IP the 192.168.0.254 one: remember to always click the Apply button and then the Save one in order the changes are stored.

-If you do not need to use that Access Point for other Wi-Fi devices other than the remote CPE, you should better set the MAXtream enable to improve performances:
+If you do not need to use that Access Point for other Wi-Fi devices other than the remote CPE, you should better set the MAXtream to enable improved performances:

 You can set the proper time zone and synchronize the date/time with the PC one:

-Also for the client the Dynamic connection type shuld be set but this time it is better to change the fallback IP in order it is different from the other CPE (the Access Point one) so even in strange condition (where the dynamic IP assignment fails) they will have different IP so they can be easily reached from remote (a tab for each IP address URL).
+Also, for the client the Dynamic connection type should be set but this time it is better to change the fallback IP in order it is different from the other CPE (the Access Point one) so even in strange condition (where the dynamic IP assignment fails) they will have different IP, so they can be easily reached from remote (a tab for each IP address URL).